TomQuartz/kubedirect-ae/README.md

 ./scripts/kubeadm.sh clean
 ```

 Also note that concurrent experiment runs will interfere with each other.
-Please make sure that no other experiment is running when you start a new one.
+We use `flock` in the entrypoint scripts, i.e., `all.sh`, to prevent this.
+The child scripts are NOT intended to be run directly.

 ## License